IF YOUR FAMILY LIVES IN ANY OF THE FOLLOWING SITUATIONS:

 If you believe your children may be eligible, contact the local liaison to find out what services and supports may be available.
 There also may be supports available for your preschool-age children.

-Please contact Blanca Duran at (978) 420-1974 for more information about McKinney Vento services.
+Please contact Maria Maldonado Cruz at 978-420-1967 for more information about McKinney Vento services.